stefpetrov/stefpetrov/README.md

-## Hello 👋, My name is Stefan and I am Front-End Developer.
+## Hello 👋, My name is Stefan and I am Software Developer.

-- 🌱 I have more than 2 year experience with React JS, React Native, JavaScript, TypeScript, HTML & CSS
+- 🌱 I have FE experience with React JS, JavaScript, TypeScript, HTML & CSS
-- 🌱 I’m currently learning Go and Node JS
+- 🌱 I have BE experience with Go and Node JS
+- 🌱 I have Mobile experience with React Native

 - 📫 How to reach me: https://www.linkedin.com/in/stefpetrov